Yepez1997/algorithmRuntimes/README.md

 ## Graph Algorithms
- Given a graph G(V,E), V denotes the verticies in a graph and E denotes the edges in a graph
+ Given a graph G(V,E), V denotes the verticies in a graph and E denotes the edges in a graph.
  </br>
 There exists different variations of graphs, i.e graphs can either be directed acyclic, undirected acyclic, directed cyclic, undirected cyclic, residual, and many more ...